bhoffman0/CSAwesome2/_sources/Stories/Interviewees/E_Espinoza.rst

 Eric Espinoza
 :::::::::::::::::::::::::::::::::::::

-.. role:: raw-html(raw)
-   :format: html

-:raw-html:`<font color="CadetBlue"><em>"I don't think that your identity has to be tied to what you do.
-If anything, the skills needed for the job — learning new ideas and new technologies — identifies an individual that likes to play with things."</em></font>`
+"I don't think that your identity has to be tied to what you do.
+If anything, the skills needed for the job — learning new ideas and new technologies — identifies an individual that likes to play with things."

 **Why did he choose computing?**